studio-b12/goat/docs/book/src/templating/builtins.md

 timestamp <format?: string> -> string
 ```

 Returns the current timestamp in the given format.

+The format is according to Go's [`time` package definition](https://pkg.go.dev/time#pkg-constants).
+You can also specify
-The format is specified in [Go's time format](https://pkg.go.dev/time).
-If no format is given, the time is returned as a Unix seconds string.
+the names of the predefined formats like `rfc3339` or `DateOnly`.
+If no format is passed, the time will be represented as
+Unix seconds.

 **Example:**